sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 `@sbb-esta/angular` now contains all modules in either `standard` (previously public), `lean` (previously business) or in both variants.
-If a module is only available for either `standard` or `lean`, but not both, it will have an notification at the top of the documentation.
+If a module is only available for either `standard` or `lean`, but not both, it will have a notification at the top of the documentation.
 The default variant is `standard`.
 To use the `lean` variant, add the `sbb-lean` CSS class to the `html` element (e.g. `<html class="sbb-lean" ...>`).